top of page

 1. Herbaceous Layer

-The herbaceous layer consists of non-woody plants, including vegetables, herbs, and wildflowers.
-Think of an open meadow where you see random wildflowers and small clumps of greenery; those are your herbaceous plants in a forest or syntropic system.
+The herbaceous layer consists of non-woody plants, including vegetables, herbs, and native plants & wildflowers.
+Think of an open meadow where you see random wildflowers and small clumps of greenery; those are your herbaceous plants.

 1. Ground Covers